patrick-men/k8li/README.md

-  f, follow             Watch a resource i, ip                 Get the IP address of a resource rr, rollout restart   Restart a rollout other                 Opens a fzf for you to pick an action
+  f, follow             Watch a resource i, ip                 Get the IP address of a resource rr, rollout restart   Restart a rollout other, typo           Opens a fzf for you to pick an action

-Resources:"
+Resources:
   po, pod               Interact with a pod deploy, deployment    Interact with a deployment svc, service          Interact with a service